 Baby blankets are a hot baby shower item – especially from great grandmas with wicked knitting skills.
 While these blankets are precious, tuck them away in a safe spot until baby is much older.
 Wrapping a new baby in a thick blanket is a no-no, mostly because a baby cannot regulate its own temperature just yet and is susceptible to overheating, but also because they are not breathable should it somehow come up around the face.
 Instead, swaddles should be 100% cotton to keep baby from overheating and allowing breathability.

-Both are a huge no-no, especially when done together.
-It’s widely recommended that babies always be put to sleep on their backs, and when swaddling, it’s absolutely important that a baby is laying on its back to reduce the risk of SIDS.
+When learning how to swaddle a baby you will discover that laying a swaddled baby on their stomach is a huge no-no. It’s widely recommended that babies always be put to sleep on their backs, and when swaddling, it’s absolutely important that a baby is laying on its back to reduce the risk of SIDS.
 Tummy time is important for development, but make sure that it’s done safely with a parent watching and all of baby’s limbs are free to move.

 Once a baby starts rolling, it’s time to stop swaddling.
 Safety first over sleep!
 There are plenty of options for swaddling older babies that need access to move their arms, such as Nested Bean’s Zen Sack.
 While allowing full range of motion of the arms, the sack still allows baby to feel comforted and warm throughout the night.